-The old rule of changing your oil every 3,000 miles is a relic of the past.
-Modern diesel engines and advanced synthetic oils have completely changed the maintenance game.
-So, how do you know when it’s actually time for a commercial truck oil change?
-The answer isn't a simple number on your odometer.
-It depends on your engine type, the kind of oil you use, your driving habits, and even the climate you operate in.
-This guide will help you move beyond outdated advice and create a smart, efficient maintenance schedule that truly protects your engine and your bottom line.
+Forget the old 3,000-mile rule.
+That advice is a relic, especially with today's advanced diesel engines and synthetic oils.
+So, how do you actually know when it’s time for a commercial truck oil change?
+There's no magic number on the odometer.
+The right schedule depends on your engine, the type of oil you use, your driving habits, and even the climate you operate in.
+I'll help you move beyond that outdated advice and create a smart, efficient maintenance schedule that truly protects your engine and your bottom line.

 Key Takeaways